PeerPiper/peerpiper/README.md

 # PeerPiper Workspace Monorepo

-The core Rust libraryies and Front-end examples for the PeerPiper project.
+The core Rust libraries and Front-end examples for the PeerPiper project.
 Mainly holds the peer-to-peer networking logic, the core data structures, and how to use them.

+The idea is to put all the reusable code in this repo so it can be linked and tested in its entirety.

 # Goals